helmutkaufmann/wn-twigext-plugin/README.md

 # TwigExt - Mercator Twig Extensions

 TwigExt provides a set of Twig filters and functions for [WinterCMS](https://wintercms.com).
 In addition, it allows developers to easily add new Twig functions and filters to a [WinterCMS](https://wintercms.com) theme.

-The plugin is based on OctoberCMS' [Twig Extensions](https://github.com/vojtasvoboda/oc-twigextensions-plugin) by Vojta Svoboda and includes that functionality.
+The plugin was originally based on OctoberCMS' [Twig Extensions](https://github.com/vojtasvoboda/oc-twigextensions-plugin) by Vojta Svoboda.
-It has been tested with [WinterCMS](https://wintercms.com) 1.1.7.
+It has been adapted and tested with [WinterCMS](https://wintercms.com) 1.2.

 ## Installation